 It is up to you how you use the different job types in Loc8, however our customers typically use them as follows:

 A generic job type that is created per customer, and used when a customer has requested specific works or services to be performed for them.
 Works or services could include installations, maintenance or repairs, however you can use it for anything you wish.

 An audit is a specific job type that is created per customer, and is typically used when you are starting a new contract or engagement with a customer and you want to review and record their sites and assets.
 Audits are also used when your job is to ensure the customer's facilities or assets comply with certain set of standards, by checking if they have been regularly maintained and recommending necessary changes.

 An inspection is a specific job type that is created per customer, and is typically used when your job is to review the work that someone else has performed.
 Inspections are also performed as a preventative measure to closely examine the operation of the customer's facilities or assets on a regular basis to act preemptively before the damage or failure occurs.

-In addition to the default job types described above, you may your own set of custom job types.
-See the step-by-step instruction on how to create job types.
+In addition to the default job types described above, you may create your own set of custom job types.
+See the step-by-step instructions on how to create job types.

 A job is typically comprised of the following:

 A reference to where the job has to be done.
 It could be a physical address, a coordinate, or even a plain text understandable between the members of your workforce.
 A location can be saved as a site in which instance it must have a valid physical address.
 Once saved as a site, it appears for location selection in future jobs.

 A convenient time slot scheduled against a job that suits the customer for the works to be performed.